oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 # 3 Creating Information Models with JADN

-This section provides a brief overview of JADN, and describes the use of JADN in information modeling.
+This section provides a description of the JADN language and its use in information modeling.
+JADN is a formal description technique that combines type constraints from the Unified Modeling Language (UML) with data abstraction based on information theory and structural organization using results from graph theory.
 The JADN information modeling language was developed against specific objectives:

  1) Core types represent application-relevant "information", not "data"